 Securing narcissistic supply keeps a narcissist’s false self working in an automatic cycle: project the false self, receive the supply, empower and strengthen the false self, repeat.

 After going through this cycle with a narcissist a few times, we get it.
 We understand that they’re more powerful than we are—that it’s always about “winning,” and they’ll be delighted to win at our expense.
 In their mind, they’re always right, and there’s no use trying to have a conversation or share an opinion because they’ll become combative.
-Eventually, we’ll likely end up feeling defeated, unloved, and insignificant.
+Eventually, we’ll end up feeling defeated, unloved, and insignificant.
 We’ll learn to walk on eggshells and to appease, please, and pacify.
 We’ll anticipate their needs and moods and act accordingly.
 Do you remember what that’s called?
 Yep!
 Codependency.
+We become codependent.

-How to deny them any supply
+How to deny the supply

 “Not responding”(aka “shutting up,” or “not taking the bait”) works because it removes the possibility of giving emotional feedback and responses.
 Emotionally responding is a form of “narcissistic supply.”
-Giving a narcissist any amount of emotional response validates and affirms their perspective and behavior.
+Giving a narcissist any amount of emotional response validates and affirms their perspectives and behavior.
 They thrive on any and all interaction and attention, especially when you become emotionally unhinged during the interaction.
 Narcissistic supply makes a narcissist a stronger narcissist.

 Be a rock… a gray rock